okfn/opendataeditor/portal/src/content/docs/documentation/getting-started.md

 ---

 :::caution
 The currently published version is out-dated.
 Please wait for the v1 release that will be distributed as a desktop application.
-You you want to try it now, we reccomend running a [development version](../../contributing/development/).
+If you want to try it now, we reccomend running a [development version](../../contributing/development/).
 :::